 Is the New Amex Gold Card Worth the $250 Annual Fee?

 Last week, American Express updated the benefits of the Premier Rewards Gold card and relaunched it as the Amex Gold Card.
 The card comes with an exciting new set of perks that make it an attractive option for those who spend a lot on dining out at US restaurants and at the grocery store.
-Further, it is currently offering a welcome bonus of 50,000 Membership Rewards points after spending $2,000 in the first 3 months of card membership.
+Further, it is currently offering a welcome bonus of 25,000 Membership Rewards points after spending $2,000 in the first 3 months of card membership.
 Click Here to learn more about Amex Gold Card.

 Part of the updated suite of benefits included an annual fee hike from $195 to $250.
 Is the updated Amex Gold card worth the $250 annual fee?
 I have been asked that question a lot over the last week, so I wanted to get to the bottom of it.